wentaoyu211/Pairwise-tree-tree-interactions/README.md

   3. **Code/model.stan:** A folder contains all the model formulations tested in the study.
   4. **Code/params_file.csv:** Parameter files for running the array job on HPC.
 Files of 2,3,4 are need to run the models.
   5. **Code/analysis.r:** Code to visualize the results in figure.2.
-  6. **Code/alpha_sim.r:** Code to perturb the interaction matrices, comptuing corresponding biomass, and produce the diversity-productivity relationships (including figures).
+  6. **Code/alpha_sim.r:** Code to perturb the interaction matrices, comptuing corresponding biomass, and produce the diversity-productivity relationships (figure.3).
   7. **Code/identifiability.r** Code to perform indentifiability analysis given the number of parameters in the pairwise model.